wp-plugins/botsmasher/readme.txt

 = Contact Form =

 BotSmasher includes an integrated and accessible contact form with basic customization options.
 The contact form shortcode is documented on the settings page, but can also be configured via the widget tool.
 Customize styles by placing a stylesheet called 'bs-form.css' in your theme or child theme directory.
+Form submissions are automatically saved as a non-public custom post type.

 = Translations =

 Available languages (in order of completeness):
-There aren't any yet!
+German, Portuguese, Dutch, French

 Visit the [BotSmasher translations site](https://www.transifex.com/projects/p/botsmasher/) to help out!